shri771/Go/README.md

 ```$ sudo pacman -S go postgresql```

-Set up PostgreSQL and the Go environment:
+Set up PostgreSQL and the Go environment:<br>
 a.
 Configure PostgreSQL
 ```bash
 $ sudo passwd postgres  # Set a password for the PostgreSQL user